 Recommendation Complies Partially complies Explanation Not applicable Recommendation 4 The company should define and promote a policy for communication and contact with shareholders and institutional investors within the framework of their involvement in the company, as well as with proxy advisors, that complies in full with the rules on market abuse and gives equal treatment to shareholders who are in the same position.
 The company should make said policy public through its website, including information regarding the way in which it has been implemented and the parties involved or those responsible its implementation.
 Further, without prejudice to the legal obligations of disclosure of inside information and other regulated information, the company should also have a general policy for the communication of economic-financial, non-financial and corporate information through the channels it considers appropriate (media, social media or other channels) that helps maximise the dissemination and quality of the information available to the market, investors and other stakeholders.
-X In accordance with the provisions of the transitory provision of Circular 1/2020, of October 6, of the National Securities Market Commission ("Circular 1/2020"), which establishes the rules for the purpose of the duty to comply or explain in the annual corporate governance report for the year 2020, the following is indicated: • During the first half of 2020 the Company has fully complied with the recommendation. • In relation to the second half of 2020, it is noted that on February 17, 2021, the Company has adopted the corresponding resolutions to adapt its internal regulations and policies to the new wording of recommendation 4.
-In this regard, the Board of Directors has amended its previous "Policy on Communication and contacts with shareholders, institutional investors and proxy advisors" to adapt it to the recommendation and has replaced it with a new "Policy on Communication and contacts with shareholders, investors and proxy advisors, and disclosure of economic-financial, non-financial and corporate information" which is available on the corporate website (www.repsol.com).
+X In accordance with the provisions of the transitory provision of Circular 1/2020, of October 6, of the National Securities Market Commission ("Circular 1/2020"), which establishes the rules for the purpose of the duty to comply or explain in the annual corporate governance report for the year 2020, the following is indicated: During the first half of 2020 the Company has fully complied with the recommendation.
+In relation to the second half of 2020, it is noted that on February 17, 2021, the Company has adopted the corresponding resolutions to adapt its internal regulations and policies to the new wording of recommendation 4.
+In this regard, the Board of Directors has amended its previous "Policy on Communication and contacts with shareholders, institutional investors and proxy advisors, and disclosure of economic-financial, non-financial and corporate information" which is available on the corporate website (www.repsol.com).
 Recommendation 5 The board of directors should not make a proposal to the general meeting for the delegation of powers to issue shares or convertible securities without pre-emption rights for an amount exceeding 20% of capital at the time of such delegation.
 When a board approves the issuance of shares or convertible securities without pre-emption rights, the company should immediately post a report on its website explaining the exclusion as envisaged in company legislation.
-X Recommendation 6 Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the annual general meeting, even if their distribution is not obligatory: a) Report on auditor's independence. b) Reviews of the operation of the audit committee and the nomination and remuneration committee. c) Audit committee report on related party transactions.
-X
+X Recommendation 6 Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the annual general meeting, even if their distribution is not obligatory: v a) Report on auditor's independence.

+- b) Reviews of the operation of the audit committee and the nomination and remuneration committee. - c) Audit committee report on related party transactions.